jpastuszek/httpthumbnailer/README.md

 Since it is single threaded (some ImageMagick operations may be multithreaded) it will be able to max out only single CPU core.
 Therefore it is recommended to run as many instances as there are CPU cores available.

-Make suer you have FastCGI system library installed.
+Make sure you have FastCGI system library installed.

 For Arch Linux you can use this command: